undecaf/typo3-dev/README.md

 [MySQL or PostgreSQL](#using-mariadb-or-postgresql)
 but also can be run independently due to the built-in SQLite database.

-You can use your favorite IDE on the host to develop for TYPO3 in the container.
+You can use your favorite IDE on the host to develop for TYPO3 in the container, including remote debugging with XDebug.
+PHP and Composer do not need to be installed on the host.

 File access rights, ownerships, UIDs and GIDs are transparently and consistently mapped between host and container.
-PHP and Composer do not need to be installed on the host.

 ## Contents